Sidonius of Aix: Veneration

 He was said to have followed The Three Marys, St. Lazarus of Bethany and Maximinus into Gaul.
 Sidonius was closely associated with Maximinus, who was said to be one of the Seventy-two Apostles.
 Sidonius became the first bishop of Saint-Paul-Trois-Châteaux until the death of Maximinus, whereupon he succeeded him as Archbishop of Aix.
 He is also connected with the commune of Saint-Restitut.
 When he died, he was buried in the same crypt as St. Maximinus.
 His relics were unceremoniously stored away in 20th Century and were rediscovered recently along with Dominican documents proving their authenticity.

 Although they are almost always conflated, St. Restitutus may be a different saint.
 The feast of St. Restitutus is held on 7 November, whereas the feast of Sidonius of Aix is held on 23 August.
 In addition, the relics of St. Restitutus were said to be moved to Orléans, whereas the relics of Sidonius are known to be in Aix.
 Nevertheless, the name Restitutus means 'the Restored One' (which likely refers to the saint's healing at the hands of Jesus) so it is possible that Restitutus is a nickname and the two names refer to the one person.

-Another controversy is in dating the saint.
 Traditionally, he is said to have lived in the First Century, but recent models for the Christianisation of Gaul lead some historians to believe that he should be dated to the Fourth Century.